apache/systemds/devdocs/deep-learning.md

 * Element-wise addition: `X + Y`
 * Element-wise subtraction: `X - Y`

-SystemML does not support implicit broadcast for above tensor operations, however one can write a DML-bodied function to do so.
+SystemDS does not support implicit broadcast for above tensor operations, however one can write a DML-bodied function to do so.
 For example: to perform the above operations with broadcasting on second dimensions, one can use the below `rep(Z, n)` function:
 ``` python
 rep = function(matrix[double] Z, int C) return (matrix[double] ret) {